5 Things Casual Marvel Fans Should Know Before “Infinity War”

 - Guardians of the Galaxy Vol. 2 (2017) Not much occurs here that advances the plot, but it’s a wild, Kurt Russell-assisted ride.

-- Spider-Man: Homecoming (2017) A successful solo film, largely because it was unencumbered by any origin story baggage and planted the young hero firmly back in high school.
+- Spider-Man: Homecoming (2017) A successful solo outing, largely because it was unencumbered by any origin story baggage and planted the young hero firmly back in high school.

-- Thor: Ragnarok (2017) This film is practically a straight-up comedy, helmed as it was by the hilarious New Zealand writer-director-producer-actor Taikka Waititi.
-The film introduces Tessa Thompson’s rambunctious warrior Valkyrie, who will pop up in Infinity War, and features fun turns from Jeff Goldblum and Cate Blanchett, who will not.
+- Thor: Ragnarok (2017) The third Thor is practically a straight-up comedy, helmed as it was by the hilarious New Zealand writer-director-producer-actor Taikka Waititi.
+Here we meet Tessa Thompson’s rambunctious warrior Valkyrie, who will pop up in Infinity War, along with swaggering Jeff Goldblum and Cate Blanchett characters, who will not.

 - Black Panther (2018) The year’s biggest hit by a mile, a remarkable achievement in filmmaking–for the superhero realm or otherwise.
 Black Panther is unique in the MCU in that it’s a self-contained story largely set in its own world, the hidden African nation of Wakanda.
 This film introduces several characters who will factor into Infinity War, including engineering genius Shuri (Letitia Wright), who is Black Panther’s sister, and the formidable warrior Okoye (Danai Gurira).

-- Here are the as-yet unreleased Phase 3 films: Avengers: Infinity War (2018), Ant-Man and the Wasp (2018), Captain Marvel (2019), and Untitled Avengers Film (2019)
+- Here are the as-yet-unreleased Phase 3 films: Avengers: Infinity War (2018), Ant-Man and the Wasp (2018), Captain Marvel (2019), and Untitled Avengers Film (2019)

 4) Where Last We Left Everyone

-At the end of Civil War, Captain America and Bucky Barnes beat Iron Man, meaning the Avengers team will start the new film still divided.
+At the end of Civil War, Captain America and Bucky beat Iron Man, meaning the Avengers team will start the new film still divided.
 Cap went on the run, while Tony stayed behind.
 It will be interesting to see which of the other Avengers is loyal to whom.

-Scarlet Witch and Vision seemed headed toward some kind of romance, which makes sense because they are both linked by the Mind stone, which is stuck inside Vision’s head and also gave Scarlet Witch her powers.
+Scarlet Witch and Vision seemed headed toward some kind of mystic romance, which makes sense because they are both linked by the Mind stone, which is stuck inside Vision’s head and also gave Scarlet Witch her powers.

 Peter Parker, a/k/a Spider-Man, always wanted to be an Avenger, but ended his solo debut declining Tony Stark’s invitation to join the group.
 The chances that he will remain focused on his own non-Avengers business throughout Infinity War are slim.

-The Guardians of the Galaxy are looking for the next space adventure and are mourning the death of Star-Lord’s (Chris Pratt) father, Yondu (Michael Rooker).
+The Guardians of the Galaxy are looking for their next space adventure, while mourning the death of Star-Lord’s (Chris Pratt) father, Yondu (Michael Rooker).

-Thor (minus an eye), Hulk, Heindall, and Loki are all on a ship together with the remaining population of Thor’s home-planet Asgaard, and in a post-credits scene, it was revealed that their spacecraft was surrounded by Thanos’ ship.
+Thor (minus an eye), Hulk, Heindall, and Loki are all on a ship together with the remaining population of Thor’s home-planet Asgaard, and in a post-credits scene, it was revealed that their spacecraft was surrounded by Thanos’s ship.

 5) How Black Panther and Wakanda Fits into All This

-Reportedly, one of the Infinity Stones is hidden in Wakanda, a perfect excuse for Thanos and his Black Order to come through and have business with the Wakandan warriors.
+Reportedly, one of the Infinity Stones is hidden in Wakanda, a perfect excuse for Thanos and his Black Order to come through and have some kind of super battle with the Wakandan warriors.
 Also, Black Panther has been harboring Bucky since the end of Civil War, which was revealed when Bucky woke up during a post-credits scene in Black Panther.

-If most of this makes sense to you, then following Infinity War should be a breeze.
+So now you’re pretty much all caught up!
+If even half of this refresher course makes sense, then following Infinity War should be a breeze.